919447614

 Key actions implemented

-• The 3Rs rule, now recognized as the international standard for animal studies, is our guiding principle for the design and execution of studies in our laboratories as well as those of our partners, as well as for the development of alternative methods and their promotion with regulatory agencies around the world.
+• The 3Rs rule, now recognized as the international standard for animal studies, is our guiding principle for the design and execution of studies in our laboratories as well as those of our partners, but also for the development of alternative methods and their promotion with regulatory agencies around the world.
 Such alternative methods include, for example, carrying out in vitro tests in lieu of in vivo tests, when possible, or capitalizing on reproducible tests, bibliographic research or computer modeling.

-• Various initiatives (negotiations with regulatory agencies to eliminate routine tests, production of dedicated batches for countries that do not require animal tests, replacement with in vitro methods, etc.) continue to pay off.
-They have enabled us to commit to the objective of reducing the use of animals in quality control by 50%.
+• The various initiatives (negotiations with regulatory agencies to eliminate routine tests, production of dedicated batches for countries that do not require animal tests, replacement with in vitro methods, etc.) continue to pay off; they have enabled us to commit to the objective of reducing the use of animals in quality control.

 • A task force implemented within Virbac is dedicated to the development of alternative methods, which is a CSR priority objective by 2030 and will ensure a reduction in the number of animals.

-In France, the post-study animal adoption program, implemented in 2013 in collaboration with the main French association dedicated to the adoption of laboratory animals, has also been expanded with an employee adoption procedure, and helps maintain our goal of guaranteeing a foster family for 100% of adoptable dogs and cats.
-In 2022, as the participation of domestic carnivores in studies (particularly quality control studies) was reduced, the number of animals likely to be adopted is lower as well.
+In France, the post-study animal adoption program, implemented in 2013, in collaboration with the main French association dedicated to the adoption of laboratory animals, has also been expanded with an employee adoption procedure, and helps maintain our goal of guaranteeing a foster family for 100% of adoptable dogs and cats.
+In 2023, 50 dogs and 11 cats were put up for adoption.

 OUR RESULTS